William Barr Working With Trump To ‘Game The System’ And ‘Frame Narrative’ On Mueller Report, Democrat Warns

-Donald Trump and his Republican allies are claiming that Trump has been “exonerated” by the report submitted by Russia investigation Special Counsel Robert Mueller, as Inquisitr reported.
-Mwdia reports have also claimed that Trump was “exonerated,” even though the public summary of Mueller’s report written by Attorney General William Barr clearly states that Mueller “does not exonerate” Trump.
+Donald Trump and his Republican allies are claiming that Trump has been “exonerated” by the report submitted by Russia investigation Special Counsel Robert Mueller, as The Inquisitr reported.
+Media reports have also claimed that Trump was “exonerated,” even though the public summary of Mueller’s report written by Attorney General William Barr clearly states that Mueller “does not exonerate” Trump.

 Trump himself is now planning, according to Axios, to demand that media organizations fire their members who made what Trump calls “false accusations” against him — even though the Mueller Report itself remains hidden from the public.
 Not even the number of pages in the report has been revealed to Congress or the public.